 World War II Sites

-When it comes to World War II, Germany has a grim past to reckon with.
-The country's darkest days began with Adolph Hitler's rise to power in 1933.
+Germany's darkest days began with Adolf Hitler’s rise to power in 1933.
 Hitler led Germany into war in 1939 and perpetrated the darkest crimes against humanity, murdering 6 million Jews in the Holocaust.
-To gain perspective on the extent of the horror, it's possible to visit sites around Germany that document the atrocities.
+To gain perspective on the extent of the horror, it’s possible to visit sites around Germany that document the atrocities.

 Upon his election, Hitler set about turning Obersalzburg into the southern headquarters for the Nazi party and as a mountain retreat for its elite.
-Located in the Bavarian Alps near the German-Austrian border, the enormous compound included luxurious homes for party officials.
-Today you can walk through the extensive bunker system while learning about the Nazi's takeover of the area.
-Not far from Obersalzburg you'll find the Kehlsteinhaus, Hitler's private home.
-Designed as a 50th birthday gift for Hilter by the Nazi party, the house is also known as Adlerhorst (Eagle's Nest).
-It's perched on a cliff, seemingly at the top of the world.
-The house's precarious location probably saved it from British bombing raids.
+Located in the Bavarian Alps, the enormous compound included luxurious homes for party officials.
+Today you can walk through the extensive bunker system while learning about the Nazi’s takeover of the area.
+Not far from Obersalzburg you’ll find the Kehlsteinhaus, Hitler’s private home.
+Designed as a 50th birthday gift for Hitler by the Nazi party, the house is also known as Adlerhorst (Eagle’s Nest).
+It’s perched on a cliff, seemingly at the top of the world.
+The house’s precarious location probably saved it from British bombing raids.

 Masters of propaganda, the Nazis staged colossal rallies intended to impress the German people.
 Hitler considered Nürnberg so quintessentially German he developed an enormous complex here, the Nazi Party Rally Grounds, to host massive parades, military exercises, and major assemblies of the Nazi party.
 The Congress Hall, meant to outshine Rome’s Colosseum, is the largest remaining building from the Nazi era.
 It houses a Documentation Center that explores the Nazi’s tyranny.
 At the Nürnberg Trials Memorial you’ll see where the war crimes trials took place between November 1945 and October 1946.
 In this courthouse Nazi officials stood before an international military tribunal to answer for their crimes.
 The Allied victors chose Nürnberg on purpose—it’s the place Germany’s first anti-Semitic laws passed, decreeing the boycott of Jewish businesses.

 The KZ-Gedenkstätte Dachau is a memorial and site of the former notorious death camp.
-Hitler created Dachau soon after taking power.
-It was the first concentration camp to be built and became the model for all other camps.
-Tens of thousands of prisoners perished here.
-Today you'll see a few remaining cell blocks and the crematorium, along with moving shrines and memorials to the dead.
+Hitler created Dachau soon after taking power, and it became the model for all other camps.
+Tens of thousands of prisoners died here.
+Today you’ll see a few remaining cell blocks and the crematorium, along with moving shrines and memorials to the dead.